frostvandrer/Obsidian-Notes-Manager/README.md

         ./50 - Privilege Escalation
 ```

-Since it can be painfull to go to the release directory everytime you want to run the tool, you can create a bat file and add it to a directory that is in the PATH:
+Since it can be painful to go to the release directory every time you want to run the tool, you can create a bat file and add it to a directory that is in the PATH:

 ```batch
 "C:\<PATH TO REPO>\Obsidian-Notes-Manager\notes_manager\target\release\notes_manager.exe" %1 %2 %3